Continuing Education Activity

 Toxicity and Side Effect Management

-Vaccinations from First-generation vaccines have rare but serious reactions.
-1254 per million reported complications with children under 5 years whom, held the most serious adverse events.
+Vaccinations from first-generation vaccines have rare but serious reactions.
+There were 1254 per million reported complications with children under 5 years who held the most serious adverse events.
 There was a nationwide case fatality rate of 1 per 1 million primary vaccinations.

 Cidofovir is notoriously nephrotoxic, although brincidofovir shows a much more acceptable side effect profile.

-Younger, unluckier patients, however, might develop a malignant variant, also known as flatpox, with unique maculoid as opposed to vesicular lesions, these are soft and velvety to the touch.
+Younger, unluckier patients, however, might develop a malignant variant, also known as flatpox.
+This variant had unique maculoid lesions as opposed to vesicular lesions, these are soft and velvety to the touch.
 And the prodromic symptoms are particularly harsh with sustained hyperpyrexia.

-Older or pregnant patients could develop a hemorrhagic variant, also known as hemorrhagic smallpox - Here development of sudden and acute thrombocytopenia could be reminiscent of many other hemorrhagic viral syndromes; but compounded by depleted coagulation factors, fluid third spacing, bleeding, and hypotension.
+Older or pregnant patients could develop a hemorrhagic variant, also known as hemorrhagic smallpox.
+Here the development of sudden and acute thrombocytopenia could be reminiscent of many other hemorrhagic viral syndromes; but compounded by depleted coagulation factors, fluid third spacing, bleeding, and hypotension.
 Liver and concomitant bone marrow failure advance the hemodynamic instability quite synergistically.